Canonical and Non-canonical Inflation in the light of the recent BICEP/Keck results: Introduction

-The simplest models of inflation comprising of a single scalar field, called the ‘inflaton’, which is minimally coupled to gravity, make several distinct predictions \cite{Tegmark_2004_Inflation_Predict}, most of which have received spectacular observational confirmation, particularly from the latest CMB missions \cite{Planck_2018_Inflation}.
+The simplest models of inflation comprising of a single scalar field, called the ‘inflaton’, which is minimally coupled to gravity, make several distinct predictions \cite{Tegmark:2004qd,Dodelson:2003ip}, most of which have received spectacular observational confirmation, particularly from the latest CMB missions \cite{Planck_inflation}.
 Current observational data lead to a scenario in which the inflaton $\phi$ slowly rolls down a shallow potential $V(\phi)$ thereby giving rise to a quasi-de Sitter early stage of near-exponential expansion.

 As mentioned earlier, both scalar and tensor perturbations are generated during inflation.
-The latter constitute the relic gravitational wave background (GW) which imprints a distinct signature on the CMB power spectrum in the form of the B-mode polarization \cite{Planck_2018_Inflation}.
-The amplitude of these relic GWs provides us information about the inflationary energy scale while their spectrum enables us to access general properties of the epoch of reheating, being exceedingly sensitive to the post-inflationary equation of state \cite{Sahni_1990_GWs,Mishra:2021wkm}.
+The latter constitute the relic gravitational wave background (GW) which imprints a distinct signature on the Cosmic Microwave Background (CMB) power spectrum in the form of the B-mode polarization \cite{Planck_inflation}.
+The amplitude of these relic GWs provides us information about the inflationary energy scale while their spectrum enables us to access general properties of the epoch of reheating, being exceedingly sensitive to the post-inflationary equation of state \cite{Sahni:1990tx,Mishra:2021wkm}.
 The amplitude of inflationary tensor fluctuations, relative to that of scalar fluctuations, is usually characterised by the tensor-to-scalar ratio $r$.
 Different models of inflation predict different values of $r$ which is sensitive to the gradient of the inflaton potential $V'(\phi)=\frac{dV(\phi)}{d\phi}$ relative to its height $V(\phi)$.
 Convex potentials predict large values for $r$, while concave potentials predict relatively small values of $r$.
 While the spectrum of inflationary tensor fluctuations has not yet been observed, current CMB observations are able to place an upper bound on the tensor-to-scalar ratio on large angular scales.
-In particular, the latest CMB observations of BICEP/Keck \cite{BK18}, combined with those of the PLANCK mission \cite{Planck_2018_Inflation}, place the strong upper bound $r\leq 0.036$ (at $95\%$ confidence).
+In particular, the latest CMB observations\footnote{ Note that BICEP stands for Background Imaging of Cosmic Extragalactic Polarization.} of BICEP/Keck \cite{BICEP:2021xfz}, combined with those of the PLANCK mission \cite{Planck_inflation}, place the strong upper bound $r\leq 0.036$ (at $95\%$ confidence).
 In this work we discuss the implications of this observational bound on single field inflationary models, with particular emphasis on scalar fields with a non-canonical Lagrangian density.